zurich-ml/MISiS2019ANN/README.md

 ## Data

-The data is stored in a cloud and can be accessed via:
+The data is stored in a cloud and can be accessed via (alternative downloads also available, check out the notebooks):

  - https://drive.switch.ch/index.php/s/8vpC3MgmpohQ5tN/download for the first tutorial on feedforward networks
  - https://drive.switch.ch/index.php/s/xcLDFKJAyyZGmfD/download for the second tutorial on convolutional networks